ShumailaAhmed/AI-Workshop/README.md

 ```
 ```

-#each data point has a x and a y value
+#each data point has an x and a y value
 #we will be specifying x value by using randn
 X = torch.randn(100, 1)*10 # returns a tensor filled with random numbers that are normally distributed
 #it will have 100 rows and 1 column, they are y default centered around zero, to change that we multiply
 #it by 10 to scale the values
 y = X  #this creates an x = y line with normally distributed values, but this is not very challenging
-#y = X + 3*torch.randn(100, 1) #this adds noise in the data by shifting y value either upward or downward, so that the noise is alo normally distributed
+#y = X + 3*torch.randn(100, 1) #this adds noise in the data by shifting y value either upward or downward, so that the noise is also normally distributed
 #and since randn centers around zero, with a small standard deviation, so to make noise reasonable significant we multiply by 3
 plt.plot(X.numpy(), y.numpy(), 'o')
 plt.ylabel('y')